 The Corporation does not have employees, although some Ontario Financing Authority employees are designated as officers for executing agreements and other documents on the Corporation's behalf.
-The OFA and the Tax Revenue Division of the Ministry of Revenue carry out the Corporation's day-to-day operations under the supervision of the CEO and the Board.
+The Ontario Financing Authority carries out the Corporation's day-to-day operations under the supervision of the CEO and the Board.
+In addition, the Act provides that OEFC is entitled to receive certain payments, which are collected for the benefit of OEFC by the Tax Revenue Division of the Ministry of Revenue.